HenryNVP/ai-tutor/README.md

 # Lesson Notes
 "Create lesson notes about RegNet"
 "Create lesson notes from the uploaded file"
+"Create a lesson note file about the uploaded document"  # Creates and saves to file "Summarize the uploaded document"  # Returns summary without saving

 # Quizzes
 "Create 10 review quizzes from the uploaded file"